 It’s important to choose the right soil for your container garden, so your vegetables will grow well.
-Because the plants are growing in a confined space, you want to be sure the soil is the very best it can be.
+Because the plants are growing in a confined space, you want to be sure you’re using potting soil that has all the nutrients your cucumbers need.
 Here’s how to choose the best soil for your container garden.

 Planting & Spacing

-If you’re planting from seed, make a hole about 1” deep, plop the seed inside, and pat the soil over gently.
+If you’re planting from seed, sow each seed in a hole about 1” deep.
+Plop the seed inside, pat the soil over gently, and carefully water with a rain wand or watering can.
 Your seeds will sprout in 7-10 days.

 If you’re planting a seedling, make a large hole about 2” deep, loosen the roots of the seedling, and place into the hole.
 Fill the hole with soil and pat gently.
 Give them a little bit of EB Stone Sure Start to get them started with extra nutrients.